-- Build your own.
-Tom's cargo bikes has plans for building your own long john.
+- Tom's cargo bike build-your-own has plans for building your own long john.
 Fun, but not an option for most people.

 - Urkai - Sells Bakfiets.nl bakfietsen/boxbikes, Onderwater Family Tandem bike (carry kids and let them help pedal) and other city bikes in Canada.
 Free shipping most parts of Ontario and Quebec.